xpadro/k8s/volumes/ephemeral-vol-emptydir/README.md

-An application (crud-app) which accesses a MongoDB deployment with a volume mounted for containing the data.
+An application (crud-app) accessingwhich accesses a MongoDB deployment with a volume mounted for containing the data.
 The application is deployed using a deployment and specifying 1 replica.

 The volume is of emptyDir type, which means that it will exist only as long as the Pod exists.